Searching for Realizations of Finite Metric Spaces in Tight Spans: Introduction

 \section{Introduction}

-An important problem that commonly arises in areas such as internet traffic-flow analysis \citep{chu-gar-gra-01a}, phylogenetics \citep{ban-dre-92b} and electrical circuit design \citep{hak-yau-64a}, is to realize any given metric $D$ on some finite set $X$ by an edge-weighted graph with $X$ labeling its vertex set, often with the additional requirement that the total edge length of the graph is minimum.
+An important problem that commonly arises in areas such as internet traffic-flow analysis \cite{chu-gar-gra-01a}, phylogenetics \cite{ban-dre-92b} and electrical circuit design \cite{hak-yau-64a}, is to realize any given metric $D$ on some finite set $X$ by an edge-weighted graph with $X$ labeling its vertex set, often with the additional requirement that the total edge length of the graph is minimum.
 This can be useful, for example, for visualizing the metric, or for trying to better understand its structural properties.
 More formally this optimization problem can be stated as follows.
-A \emph{realization} \((G,\omega,\tau)\) of $D$ is a connected graph \(G=(V,E)\) with vertex set $V$ and edge set $E$, together with an edge-weighting \(\omega: E \rightarrow \mathbb{R}_{>0}\) and a labeling map \(\tau: X \rightarrow V\) such that, for all \(x,y \in X\), \(D(x,y)\) is the length of a shortest path from \(\tau(x)\) to \(\tau(y)\) in \(G\) (cf. Figure~\ref{figure:examples:or}(a) and (b)).
+A \emph{realization} \((G,\omega,\tau)\) of $D$ is a connected graph \(G=(V,E)\) with vertex set $V$ and edge set $E$, together with an edge-weighting \(\omega: E \rightarrow \mathbb{R}_{>0}\) and a labeling map \(\tau: X \rightarrow V\) such that, for all \(x,y \in X\), \(D(x,y)\) equals \(D_G(\tau(x),\tau(y))\), that is, the length of a shortest path from \(\tau(x)\) to \(\tau(y)\) in \(G\) (cf. Figure~\ref{figure:examples:or}(a) and (b)).
 The problem then is to find an \emph{optimal} realization of $D$, that is, a realization of $D$ that has minimum total edge length over all possible realizations of $D$.

-Early work on optimal realizations started with \citep{hak-yau-64a} (see also \cite{var-06a} for a comprehensive list of references), which focused mainly on special classes of metrics such as, for example, those that admit an optimal realization where the underlying graph is a tree (so-called \emph{treelike} metrics).
-Subsequently it was found that {\em every} metric on a finite set has an optimal realization \citep{dre-84,imr-sim-84a}, although this need not be unique (cf. Figure~\ref{figure:examples:or}(c) and (d)), and it was shown that computing an optimal realization is NP-hard \citep{alt-88a,win-84a}.
+Early work on optimal realizations started with \cite{hak-yau-64a} (see also \cite{var-06a} for a comprehensive list of references), which focused mainly on special classes of metrics such as, for example, those that admit an optimal realization where the underlying graph is a tree (so-called \emph{treelike} metrics).
+Subsequently it was found that {\em every} metric \(D\) on a finite set \(X\) has an optimal realization \cite{imr-sim-84a}, although this need not be unique (cf. Figure~\ref{figure:examples:or}(c) and (d)).
+There even always exists an optimal realization of \((X,D)\) with \(O(|X|^4)\) vertices \cite[p.
+392]{dre-84}, which implies that there is an exhaustive algorithm to search for an optimal realization.
+However, it was also shown that computing an optimal realization is NP-hard \cite{alt-88a,win-84a}.
 More recently, there has been renewed interest in computational aspects of this problem.
-For example, in \citet{her-var-07a,her-var-08a} (see also \citet{dre-hub-al-10}) a way to break up the problem of computing an optimal realization into subproblems using so-called \emph{cut points} is presented, and in \citet{var-06a} a heuristic is presented for computing optimal realizations.
+For example, in \cite{her-var-07a,her-var-08a} (see also \cite{dre-hub-al-10}) a way to break up the problem of computing an optimal realization into subproblems using so-called \emph{cut points} is presented, and in \cite{var-06a} a heuristic is presented for computing optimal realizations.